awinogradov/bem-on-rails/README.md

 This generator creates Thor task with templates.
 You should run to watch your new instruments:

     $ thor -T

+If you want use default level, you must be create folders tree for it:

+    $ thor bem:levels -a --default

 You should restart server after install.
 You can customize everythink in initializers/bem.rb!